rexbrutal/online_ppm_stability_HU-PM/Readme.md

 4. Recovery rate

-The recovery rate of a significant drop $D_{i}$ is calculated by counting the number of drop points in a drop, i.e., $\lvert D_{i} \rvert$.
+The recovery rate of a significant drop $D_{i}$ is calculated by counting the number of drop points in a drop, i.e., $\lvert D\_{i} \rvert$.
 Having defined the recovery rate of a significant drop, the recovery ability of the predictive framework is measured by the average of the recovering rate of all drops, given the performance result $\theta$.
 It is calculated using the average of the collected recovery rate.
-% According to the definition of the significant drop, the size of the drop is dependent on the moving average window size $M$.
-% The normalized recovery rate is designed to diminish the influence of moving average window size.

 The average recovery rate ($\mathbb{R}_{avg}$) of the performance result $\theta$ is defined as follows:

 <img src=https://latex2png.com/pngs/a65f835e5a380c61e305980581bdb6c1.png></img>